 What is Ecotourism?
 What are the guiding principles and purpose of ecotourism?
-Read here to know more
+Ecotourism, a fusion of “ecology” and “tourism,” represents a sustainable approach to travel that prioritizes environmental conservation, community engagement, and cultural appreciation.
+Read here to learn more,

 A team of educationists and government officials visited the Dongrim-Mandur area to explore the possibility of developing a pilot eco-tourism project.